ross39/FYP/README.md

 ### Part 1.
 #### Data cleaning
 This is the most important part of the project as bad data == bad models.
 Data was gathered from kaggle and github(need to include refrence here).
 Tests were performed on the data I gathered myself vs the data I got from Kaggle.
 The reason being that I knew that the data from kaggle had already been cleaned and labelled therefore I had a good baseline to work off.
 I then tested my models against the data I gathered vs the kaggle with the models performing at similar levels.
 I then used pandas to combine the two csv files and did further testing.
 The extra data did help with the training and validation of results

+#### Feature Extraction
+The embeddings used for the majority of our modelling are generated using the Doc2Vec model.
+The goal is to produce a vector representation of each article.
+Before applying Doc2Vec, we perform some basic pre-processing of the data.
+This includes removing stopwords, deleting special characters and punctuation, and converting all text to lowercase.
+This produces a comma-separated list of words, which can be input into the Doc2Vec algorithm to produce an 300-length embedding vector for each article.
+Doc2Vec is a model developed in 2014 based on the existing Word2Vec model, which generates vector representations for words .
+Word2Vec represents documents by combining the vectors of the individual words, but in doing so it loses all word order information.
+Doc2Vec expands on Word2Vec by adding a ”document vector” to the output representation, which contains some information about the document as a whole, and allows the model to learn some information about word order.
+Preservation of word order information makes Doc2Vec useful for our application, as we are aiming to detect subtle differences between text documents.

 ### Part 2.
 #### Models